jonGuti13/TensorFI2/README.md

 ### Dependencies

-1. TensorFlow framework (v2.0 or greater)
+1. TensorFlow framework (tested with 2.12.0)

-2. Python (v3 or greater)
+2. Python (tested with 3.8.6)

-3. PyYaml (v3 or greater)
+3. PyYaml (tested with v6.0)

-4. Keras framework (part of TensorFlow)
+4. Keras framework (tested with 2.12.0, part of TensorFlow)

-5. numpy package (part of TensorFlow)
+5. numpy package (tested with 1.23.5, part of TensorFlow)

 ### Architecture